Page Banner

 Fuller's Earth

 There are 10 fuller’s earth mines in Florida.
 The fuller’s earth mines in Florida range from approximately 100-200 acres in size.
-The Mining and Mitigation Program administers reclamation, environmental resource/stormwater management, and federally-delegated dredge and fill (state of Florida 404) permit programs for fuller's earth mining operations in Florida.
+The Mining and Mitigation Program administers reclamation and environmental resource/stormwater management permit programs for fuller's earth mining operations in Florida.
 The reclamation plans and standards required for fuller’s earth mining are detailed in Part II of Chapter 211, and Part III of Chapter 378, Florida Statutes (F.S.), and Chapter 62C-38, Florida Administrative Code (F.A.C.)

 Fuller’s earth mining neary Quincy, Florida at BASF Mine